John Anthony Donovan: Bishop of Toledo

-Donovan was named the fifth bishop of the Diocese of Toledo by Pope Paul VI on February 25, 1967.
-He was formally installed on April 18, 1967.

-Considered progressive and innovative, Donovan implemented the reforms of the Second Vatican Council in the diocese by joining the Ohio Council of Churches, and establishing a permanent diaconate and a chancery office for divorced, separated, and widowed Catholics.
+Donovan was named the fifth bishop of Toledo by Pope Paul VI on February 25, 1967.
+He was formally installed in Toledo, Ohio, on April 18, 1967.Considered progressive and innovative, Donovan implemented the reforms of the Second Vatican Council in the diocese by joining the Ohio Council of Churches, and establishing a permanent diaconate and a chancery office for divorced, separated, and widowed Catholics.
 In 1967, he issued a pastoral letter endorsing open housing, which was defeated in a citywide referendum that fall.
 He also established the Diocesan Development Fund and special programs for Spanish-speaking, African American and elderly Catholics.
 During his tenure, Donovan also established Resurrection Parish in Lexington, Ohio, in 1969 and St. Joan of Arc Parish in Toledo in 1978.
 He increased the number of Catholics in the diocese from 301,000 to 348,000.

+Retirement and death

-On July 29, 1980, Pope John Paul II accepted Donovan's resignation due to heart disease as bishop of the Diocese of Toledo.
+On July 29, 1980, Pope John Paul II accepted Donovan's resignation due to heart disease as bishop of Toledo.
 John Donovan died at Lake Park Nursing Facility in Sylvania, Ohio, on September 18, 1991, at age 80.
 He is buried at Calvary Cemetery.